-It truly is a tank of mighty proportions.
-The build quality of this thing is just insane.
-German engineering at its finest.
+The build quality of the Volcano is just really good.
+It's German engineering at its finest.

-Because the Volcano is so reliable and it's Storz and Bickel's first vaporizer, they do have a great reputation.
+Because the Volcano is so reliable and it's Storz and Bickel's first vaporizer, Storz and Bickel has a great reputation.

 What's the bottom line?

-It IS the safest, most reliable, easiest to use, best group- /party-vaporizer and just BEST balloon-style vaporizer overall.
+It's the safest, most reliable, easiest to use, the best group-/party-vaporizer and just best balloon-style vaporizer overall.

 Where to buy the Volcano Vaporizer: